Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Fluff in Hammock.

-I can open the left hand door and the chins can let themselves in and out using the plastic tank in front of it - it is much better to allow chinchillas to let themselves in and out during playtime as they will feel much safer if they can run for home.
 Outside the cage the corners of the walls are protected with aluminum angle strips bought from B&Q and screwed onto the skirting boards and stuck to the walls with heavy duty sticky pads.
 I have large plastic sheets from the DIY store to protect the wooden doors.
 They trashed the wallpaper and skirting boards when I first had them and I had to change to painted walls and snazzy metal clad skirting boards to make a suitable, safe chinchilla rooms.
 It goes without saying to never, ever let a chinchilla loose in a room with electric wires in.

 Trashed wall and after repairs and redecoration